 - The full drive image can be copied on to a blank drive and the system will work as before. - Alternatively, if a new installation from scratch is done - then after the installation is done, a license can be requested and installed once more using the same product key, using the request-license command.
 Because the product key is normally locked when the previous license request was done, a request to unlock the product key usually needs to be sent to the account manager at Bright Computing before the license request can be executed. - If the administrator wants to avoid using the request-license command and having to type in a product key, then some certificate key pairs must be placed on the new drive from the old drive, in the same locations.
-The procedure that can be followed is: - 1. in the directory /cm/local/apps/cmd/etc/, the following key pair is copied over: - cert.key - cert.pem or a fresh admin. {pem|key} key pair can be generated instead via a cmd -b option: Example
+The procedure that can be followed is: - 1. in the directory /cm/local/apps/cmd/etc/, the following key pair is copied over: - cluster.key - cluster.pem